MARKIDEV/collectionnist/README.md

 # Collectionnist

-I am using Angular to recreate part of the first page of the website lecollectionnist.fr, this is my first experience with this framework.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.
+I am using Angular to recreate part of the first page of the website lecollectionnist.fr, this is my first experience with this framework. this is the drive link of the preview video : https://drive.google.com/file/d/1p87-tZkFOpD746-1pSFdBrSrxzJ-sLN_/view This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.

 ## Development server